-There was generally good awareness of Essential Services provided from community pharmacies (over 90%), with the exception of the DMS (26%).
+There was generally good awareness of Essential Services provided from community pharmacies (over 90%), with the exception of the Discharge Medicines Service (DMS) (26%).
 However due to DMS being a service provided to patients discharged from hospital, you would not expect a high percentage to be aware, due to the lack of need or perceived need.

-Table 29 shows the awareness of respondents for a variety of services and a second column identifies the percentage that would wish to see the service provided.
+Table 30 shows the awareness of respondents for a variety of services and a second column identifies the percentage that would wish to see the service provided.

-Table 29: Awareness of Advanced Services
+Table 30: Awareness of Advanced Services

-Advanced Service Ivanced Service % of respondents who were aware
+Advanced Service % of respondents who were aware % of respondents who would wish to see provided

 Flu vaccination 88% 84%

-C-19 LFD distributn 88% 79%
+COVID-19 LFD distribution 88% 79%

-C-19 vaccination 64% 75%
+COVID-19 vaccination 64% 75%

 Stop smoking 64% 59%

-Condom distributio EHC 55% 71%
+Condom distribution, EHC 55% 71%

 NMS 29% 57%

-Supervised consuption 28% 45%
+Supervised consumption 28% 45%

 DMS 26% 59%

-NEX 24% 51%
+Needle exchange 24% 51%

 CPCS 20% 71%

-Immediate access tpalliative care medicines 16% 62%
+Immediate access to palliative care medicines 16% 62%

-Chlamydia testing/teatment ( STIs) 13% 40%
+Chlamydia testing/treatment (STIs) 13% 40%

 Hepatitis C testing 10% 44%

 It can be seen that there is a lack of awareness of some of the services that are currently provided, with the exception of flu vaccination and stop smoking services.
 This was also demonstrated by the Pharmacy Insights Report described in Section 2.4.
-Respondents indicated that they wished to see the provision of many of these services from community pharmacy, although specific need may vary within the community (e.g. not everyone would require a NEX service).
+Respondents indicated that they wished to see the provision of many of these services from community pharmacy, although specific need may vary within the community (e.g. not everyone would require a needle exchange service).